lukeoson/lukeoson-mkdocs/docs/index.md

 :material-checkbox-marked-outline: Here you will find my [Resume](Hire-Me/index.md), my new [Blog](blog/index.md), and some [Network](IaC/index.md) related content.

 !!! info ":material-music-note:{ .heart } I'm open to new and compelling opportunities in the Network Community. :material-music-note:{ .heart }"
-    If you have a role that you think I might be interested in, please [get in touch](mailto:hello@lukeoson.com).
+    If you have a role I might be interested in, please [get in touch](mailto:hello@lukeoson.com).
 You have my thanks and appreciation.

     - Option 1: Network Architecture & Automated IaC
     - Option 2: Technical Program / Project / Product Management